Table.offset()

 Sample

-This sample will sort friends by lastName and include the last 15th to 10th friend.
+This sample will sort friends by lastName and output to the console the 11th to the 15th friend from the end.

 db.friends.orderBy('lastName')